 - 1/4 tsp lavender essential oil

 To prepare the suppositories:

 - Melt the cocoa butter and coconut oil together in a saucepan.
 When melted remove the pan from the burner.

-- Add all of the herbal oils and blend well.
+- Add all of the herbal ingredients and stir well.

-- Stir well and pour into the suppository mold (see below).
+- Pour into the suppository mold (see below).
 Refrigerate until firm.
 Insert vaginally 1 per night for 7 days; repeat if needed.